 Devices discovered are stored with ‘BLE_’ as the prefix for device mac addresses in

 Requires PyBluez.
-If you are on Raspbian, make sure you first install
+If you are on Raspbian, run the following command to install the needed dependencies.

 Requires gattlib, which is not compatible with Windows.
 This tracker won’t work on Windows!

 To use the Bluetooth tracker in your installation, add the following to your

 # Example configuration.yaml entry device_tracker: - platform: bluetooth_le_tracker